vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 ## Integrations

-Even though high-level APIs are the same for all Vue Storefront integrations they're different on the low level (data formats, search params).
-Check the docs of a specific platform on the left side under the "eCommerce integrations" tab to learn about them.
+Even though high-level APIs are the same for all Vue Storefront integrations, they are different on the low level (data formats, search params).
+Check the documentation for a specific platform to learn more.